DillonSW/Capstone_Team_5/ReadMe.md

 functionality to vend the needed specific devices to students.
 A student can enter their information into the machine, and the machine will record who has checked out their respective device(s).
-The machine will use a drawer system that has LEDs (Light Emitting Diode) which will allow students to see and determine which device is the one they should remove.
+The machine will use a motor to rotate a device to the
+door for a student to remove that has LEDs (Light Emitting Diode)
+which will allow students to see and determine which device is
-The student will then take the device and shut the drawer for the next student.
+the one they should remove.
+The student will then take the device
+and shut the door for the next student.

 ## Capabilities

-The first prototype of the vending machine will have the capability to prevent boards from getting stuck, have a card reader to verify the student’s identity, have a locked drawer to enable associates to restock the machine, and have memory in the event of a fault or power loss: to remember its functionality.
+The first prototype of the vending machine will have the capability to prevent boards from getting stuck, have a card reader to verify the student’s identity, have locked doors to enable associates to restock the machine, and have memory in the event of a fault or power loss.
 Also, the machine will be fitted with a method of communication for the associates to procure student information from it.
 Security will be implemented to prevent boards from being stolen and to protect the database.
+The machine will
+also have a safety system to prevent a student getting hurt by the rotating inner section.

 ## Salient Outcomes